RumiaGIT/yolo-gesture-detection/README.md

 /images:                        Images and examples used in the Jupyter Notebook and readme.
 /yolov5:                        The YOLOv5 model and all its utilities.
-README.md:                      You're reading it. yolo_gesture_detection.ipynb:   Code for the creation, training, testing, and evaluation of a YOLOv5 object detection model. yolov5s.pt:                     A small YOLOv5 model, downloaded from the PyTorch hub.
+README.md:                      You're reading it. yolo_gesture_detection.ipynb:   Code for the creation, training, testing, and evaluation of a YOLOv5 model. yolov5s.pt:                     A small YOLOv5 model, downloaded from the PyTorch hub.
 ~~~